-Roasted Brussels Sprouts Slaw is a gluten free recipe that is loaded with healthy clean ingredients.
+Roasted Brussels Sprouts Slaw is a multi- layered salad that has so much delicious flavor and crunch.
+A super healthy, gluten free recipe that is loaded with nutritious clean ingredients.

 Me and the hubs went out to dinner a few weekends ago at a new restaurant that opened up here in Downtown Cincinnati called Metropole.
 Metropole’s menu revolves around a custom-built wood-burning fireplace, emphasizing the city’s European roots and celebrating the region’s local farming and sustainable agriculture.
 There is a HUGE wood burning fireplace in the back of the restaurant that is open to view from the dining room.
 The restaurant is just off the lobby of hotel 21c which is based out of Louisville.
 The lobby is an art museum with incredible works of art that you can view while you wait for a table or on your way to the restroom.

 Being the foodies that we are, we ordered a few appetizers, one that they offered was called the 7 hour egg and you know I had to try it.
 Really 7 hours, who needs to cook an egg for 7 hours?
 You know I asked, I am not sure if this is entirely correct, but what we gathered from the waiters story, is that they slow (really slow) boil an egg with beets in the water almost like steaming.
 Because they are cooking it so slow, the beet juice seeps into the egg and turns the whole egg purple.
 The egg was good, but really 7 hours?
 Still not getting it…